-Virginia Visconti, PhD, is the Community Practice Specialist for the Center for Public Health Practice.
+Virginia Visconti, PhD, is the Community Practice Specialist for the Center for Public Health Practice and a faculty member in the Department of Health Systems, Management and Policy at the Colorado School of Public Health.
 She is trained as a social-cultural anthropologist and educator and has an extensive background in ethnographic research, community-based participatory research, collective impact coordination, higher education service-learning, and community-academic partnership building in diverse settings.
 Prior to relocating to Colorado, Virginia directed the Public Service Research Program at Stanford University’s Haas Center for Public Service, where she also taught in the Urban Studies Program.
 Most recently, she served as the Collective Impact Coordinator for the Families Forward Resource Center’s Healthy Babies Strong Families Healthy Start Program.
 Virginia holds a dual major PhD in social-cultural anthropology and education policy studies and an MAT in English, both from Indiana University-Bloomington.
 She conducted fieldwork for her dissertation in Viet Nam as a Fulbright Scholar.
 Virginia also earned a Public Health Sciences Certificate from the Colorado School of Public Health.